Hantu Tinggi: Nature

 Hantu Tinggi may be mistakenly conflated with Hantu Galah, which is a spirit in the form of bamboo in the forest.
 They are more similar to Hantu Raya or Genderuwo, and are possibly related.
 The Hantu tinggi is said to be so high it reaches the sun.
 They are considered ancient beings, predating even the existence of lucifer/iblis.
 People may be cursed with physical ailments such as broken spines or necks if they encounter Hantu Tinggi, or blindness if they make eye contact.
 If a nearby person approaches the spirit, they may find themselves in the Ghaib Realm, or the demon realm.
-Parents advise their children to recite Qur'an, or quranic verses, coupled with du'a to protect against Hanta Tinggi, or for their children to avoid tall forests or hills and mountains.
+Parents advise their children to recite Qur'an, or quranic verses, coupled with du'a to protect against Hantu Tinggi, or for their children to avoid tall forests or hills and mountains.
 Someone cursed by one may go to a Bomoh, Pawang, Dukun, or ustadz, Imam, Ruqyah healers or any Islamic healer to cure them.

 They are described as similar to Hantu raya, but thousands of times larger.
 It is said that a single hair strand from the leg of it is as big as a body builder's arm.